sharetribe/flex-docs/src/docs/operator-guides-concepts/how-to-use-csv-exports-on-sharetribe/index.md

 This dataset includes information about each user in your marketplace.
 To export it, go to the "Manage" -> Users" section in Console, and click on the "Download .csv" button.
+Click below for descriptions on what data the file contains.

 <extrainfo title="What the users csv export looks like (example data, first few rows)">